 - Depardieu x Donnerhall x Walt Disney

-- Fidertanz x De Niro x Jet Stream
+- Feuerspiel (by Fidertanz x De Niro x Jet Stream xx)

-- Royal Blend x Weltmeyer x Maat II
+- Royal Spirit (by Royal Blend x Weltmeyer x Maat II)

-- St. Moritz x Wie Weltmeyer x Bolero
+- St. Moritz Junior (by St. Moritz x Wie Weltmeyer x Bolero)

-The price highlight of the auction following the licensing was the Fidertanz x De Niro, bred by Thomas Heuer.
-Following a strong bidding duel with the American Doug Leatherdale, the Dutch Brenninkmeijer paid the top knock down price of 330,000 euro for this stallion.
+The price highlight of the auction following the licensing was Feuerspiel (by Fidertanz x De Niro), bred by Thomas Heuer.
+Following a strong bidding duel with the American Doug Leatherdale, the Dutch Geert Brenninkmeijer paid the top knock down price of 330,000 euro for this stallion.
 The stallion will stand at stud at Klosterhof Medingen.

-The Danone offspring sold for a staggering 320,000 euro to Austria.
-The top-priced jumper stallion by Lord Z x Weinberg was purchased for 200,000 euro on behalf of a customer from Dubai.
+The Danone offspring Don Deluxe MJ sold for a staggering 320,000 euro to Marianne Jerich in Austria.
+The top-priced jumper stallion Laith (by Lord Z x Weinberg) was purchased for 200,000 euro on behalf of a customer from Dubai.

 Euro 64,826 was the average price achieved at the stallion sales.
 20 of the 46 licensed Hanoverian stallions will leave Germany.
 Apart from Austria (four stallions), there were lots of customers from Spain, the United States, Belgium, Russia and Norway.
 Not only German private stallion owners purchased young stallions for their service stations, but also three German National State Studs.